cs540-25/news/README.md

 #  Projects with no date for a presentation
    - ?Cross-Language Code Translation with LLMs: A Comparative Study of Accuracy Across Paradigms
-   - ?Board Game to Video Game

 ---
-# May 6 - schedule full - 10m per presentation
+# May 6 - schedule full - max 10m per presentation
    - An experimental, STLC-based alternative programming language to MISRA-C or CompCert
    - Non-player Character (NPC) Behavior in Video Games
    - An Analysis of Automated vs. Manual Feature Engineering